hartsfield/entersoftdev/README.md

 developers.

-This documentation will use the database `redis`, but bolt architecture can be interfaced with any databse.
+This documentation will use the database `redis`, but bolt architecture can be interfaced with any database.

 # Creating an Application with the `bolt architecture`